 Corus Writer's Apprentice Training Program

-- Have the opportunity to gain significant experience by completing a two-week internship in the story department of a prime-time series
+- Placement in the story department of a Canadian primetime series